flutter/website/src/docs/resources/faq.md

 ### Where can I deploy my Flutter app?

-You can compile and deploy your Flutter app to iOS, Android, [web][] (in beta), and [desktop][] (macOS is in alpha, Linux and Windows are in development).
-While some folks are already deploying Flutter web apps, you might want to wait for web and desktop support to migrate to the stable channel.
+You can compile and deploy your Flutter app to iOS, Android, [web][] (in beta), and [desktop][] (in preview).
+While more adventurous developers are already deploying Flutter web and desktop apps, you might want to wait for web and desktop support to migrate to the stable channel if you are uncomfortable living on the edge.

 ### What devices and OS versions does Flutter run on?